jessicascarborough/432-2021/classes/class03/README.md

 - Ahmadou Dicko is a statistics and data analysis officer at the United Nations High Commissioner for Refugees (UNHCR) where he uses statistics and data science to help safeguard the rights and well-being of refugees in West and Central Africa.

+## Reminders

+- The [Minute Paper after Class 03](https://github.com/THOMASELOVE/432-2021/blob/master/minutepapers/README.md) is due tomorrow (2021-02-10) at noon.
+It should take about 5 minutes.
+Remember to log into Google via CWRU to see the form.

 ## One Last Thing